justinethier/cyclone/docs/Garbage-Collector.md

 ### Cooperate

 Each mutator is required to periodically call this function to cooperate with the collector.
-Cyclone does this after each minor GC.

 During cooperation a mutator will update its status to match the collector's status, to handshake with the collector.

 In addition, when a mutator transitions to async it will:

 - Mark all of its roots gray
 - Use black as the allocation color for any new objects to prevent them from being collected during this cycle.

+Cyclone's mutators cooperate after each minor GC, for two reasons.
+Minor GC's are frequent and immediately afterwards all of the mutator's live objects can be marked because they are on the heap.

-## Cooperation
+## Cooperation by the Collector

-Unfortunately a mutator cannot cooperate with the collector if it is blocked.
-For example, a mutator could block forever waiting for user input reading from an I/O port.
+In practice a mutator will not always be able to cooperate in a timely manner.
+For example, a thread can block indefinitely waiting for user input or reading from a network port.
+In the meantime the collector will never be able to complete a handshake with this mutator, and major GC will never be performed.

+Cyclone solves this problem by requiring that a mutator let the collector know that it is (or could be) blocking.
+The mutator will call a function to update its thread state to `CYC_THREAD_STATE_BLOCKED`.

-TODO: explain how collector cooperates on behalf of a mutator.
+With this information the collector can cooperate on behalf of a blocked mutator and do the work itself instead of waiting for the mutator.
+The possible thread states are:

-important to explain how minor/major algorithms are interleaved.
-EG:

-thread states:

     typedef enum { CYC_THREAD_STATE_NEW
                  , CYC_THREAD_STATE_RUNNABLE